aras-p/smol-v/README.md

 so I'll go with this: "Binary shader dumps under 'tests' folder are only to be used for SMOL-V testing".
 Details on them:

+* `tests/spirv-dumps/talos` - some shaders from [The Talos Principle](http://www.croteam.com/talosprinciple/),
+  Copyright (c) 2002-2016 Croteam All rights reserved.
 * `tests/spirv-dumps/unity` - various [Unity](https://unity3d.com/) shaders, produced
   through a HLSL -> DX11 bytecode -> HLSLcc -> glslang toolchain.

 ## Results